-At least two copies of the tax budget estimates as recommended by the Mayor shall be placed on file in the office of the Director of Finance for public inspection.
+At least two (2) copies of the tax budget estimates as recommended by the City Manager shall be placed on file in the office of the Director of Finance for public inspection.
 Notice that they are available for that purpose shall be given by publication once in a newspaper of general circulation in the City.
-Such notice shall also specify the date of the first hearing.
+The notice shall also specify the date of the first hearing.
 The Council shall hold a public hearing on the tax budget at the time and place specified in the notice and may continue such hearing as necessary.
 When the hearing is concluded, the Council shall consider the tax budget, adopt it, with or without amendments, which adoption may be by resolution, and transmit it to the County Budget Commission on or before the date set by them in the form required by law.

 6.04 TAX LEVIES.

 Upon receipt of the advice of action by the County Budget Commission and the certificate of the County Auditor as to estimated resources, the Council shall, take action as is necessary to enable the County Auditor to place the necessary taxes on the tax duplicate.

 The City Manager shall prepare and submit to the Council, on or before October 15th of each year, a preliminary budget for the following year recommending appropriations from each fund during the ensuing fiscal year.

 6.06 ANNUAL APPROPRIATION ORDINANCE.